Savannakhet

-The annual per capita income of Kaysone Phomvihane City is US$2,041 (2018).

 Name change

 The settlement of Savannakhet was formerly called Khanthaboury.
 Then it became Savannakhet.
 Its name was changed to Kaysone Phomvihane in 2005, while retaining its status as the provincial capital of Savannakhet Province.
 The city is the birthplace of Kaysone Phomvihane, the first leader of Laos from 1975 to 1992 after the dissolution of the Kingdom of Laos.
 In 2018, its status was upgraded to that of a "city".
-In order to attain city status, a district or municipality must be financially self-sufficient and have a population of at least 60,000 persons.
+In order to attain city status, a district or municipality must be financially self-sufficient and have a population of at least 60,000 people.

 Transport

+The Second Thai–Lao Friendship Bridge over the Mekong connects to Thailand's Mukdahan Province.
+The two-lane, 12 m, 1600 m bridge opened in 2007.

 The city is served by Savannakhet Airport.